Ph.D. in Systems Engineering

 The examination consists of two parts, written and oral.
 The following guidelines apply.

 The examining committee will include three to five members.
-At least two of the committee members must be from the candidate’s main research area.
+It is highly recommended that at least two of the faculty have expertise in the student’s research area.
 At least three of the members must be faculty members with non-zero percentage appointments in SIE.
-External (non- SIE) or courtesy faculty may be a part of the committee but do not count toward the program requirement.
+External (non-SIE) or courtesy faculty may be a part of the committee, but do not count toward this requirement.
 In most instances, the qualifying committee contains many of the same members as the student’s dissertation advisory committee.
 However, this is not mandatory.

-The chair of the qualifying exam committee should be from the student’s home program but cannot be the student’s advisor.
+The chair of the qualifying exam committee should have an appointment in SIE and cannot be the student’s advisor.
 The chair will be responsible for collecting and delivering feedback to the student, as explained below.

 Students will work with their individual examination committees to identify dates for the written and oral components of the exam.
 They should then work backward from those dates to complete the activities summarized below.